-How To Get Your Colorado Real Estate License in 5 Steps
+Colorado Broker Pre-Licensing How to Get Your Colorado Real Estate License

-For licensed attorneys, former licensees, or those with a current license in another jurisdiction seeking licensure in Colorado, please see the DORA Division of Real Estate website and the license qualification grid that identifies the education and examination requirements in detail for each candidate’s situation.
+For licensed attorneys, those that have received a degree from a university with a major course of study in real estate, former licensees, or those with a current license in another jurisdiction seeking licensure in Colorado, please see the DORA Division of Real Estate website and the license qualification grid that identifies the education and examination requirements in detail for each candidate’s unique situation.

 Complete a background check.

 You must next submit a set of fingerprints to the Colorado Bureau of Investigation.
 These fingerprints are used to conduct a Colorado and federal fingerprint-based criminal history background check utilizing records from the CBI and the FBI.